Core Course Descriptions

 CSP 615: Cultural Partnership (3 credits) What are effective strategies for scholars and organizations to work with communities to help develop the capacity for those communities to make choices about what matters to them?
 This course explores ways that effective enduring partnerships and programs can be developed to reflect the voices and aspirations of communities, their stakeholders, and the cultural organizations that serve them.

-CSP 675: Capstone (6 credits) The Capstone is undertaken with a committee of three advisors.
-Students choose either an immersion fieldwork project, a public program in a cultural institution or community, or an academic thesis.
+CSP 675: Capstone (6 credits) The Capstone is undertaken over two semesters.
+Students work with a committee of three advisors and choose either an immersion fieldwork project, a public program in a cultural institution or community, or an academic thesis.
 Under the mentorship of a faculty advisor, students develop their proposal in the semester prior to beginning their Capstone.
 Students are expected to present and defend a final document which demonstrates mastery of the core concepts of cultural sustainability.
+Students must submit a Letter of Intent to be approved by the Program Director on order to be enrolled in their Capstone.